antomor/ng-dynamic-content/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

+## Content
+This project includes some examples about the mechanisms available in Angular to change dynamically the content rendered by a component.
+All these mechanisms will be describe in a related post article.
+The techniques described are:

+- content projection
+- templates
+- dynamic component creation

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.